YDG-H

 The group started to clash with Turkish security forces and tried to enforce their authority in the areas they were located in 2014 as part of a strategy which involved unilateral declaration of self-management in various towns in southeastern Turkey, and creation of trenches and barricades reinforced with IEDs and explosives to deny security forces access.

 The group was in favor of regional self-management for the Kurdish people in Southeast Anatolia.
 Other claimed objectives of the YDG-H include stopping all activities related to drugs and prostitution, and other similar crimes in the region.

-In December 2015, the YDG-H was reorganized into the Civil Protection Units (YPS) militia.
+In December 2015, Some members of the YDG-H were reorganized into the Civil Protection Units (YPS) militia.